SuperOfficeDocs/superoffice-docs/docs/en/document/cloud/sharepoint-documents/set-up.md

 The set-up of the SharePoint site and document libraries is quite flexible, but we recommend to create a separate SharePoint site for your SuperOffice documents, and 2 document libraries: one for documents and a separate document library for templates.

-## Step 1 - Create a SharePoint site in your Microsoft 365 SharePoint
+## <a id="step-1" />Step 1 - Create a SharePoint site in your Microsoft 365 SharePoint

 > [!NOTE]
 > If you plan to use **Visible for**, we recommend to set up the SharePoint site with a Microsoft 365 "service user", to avoid normal users (personal) / SuperOffice users do not have owner-rights.